campaslab/napari-stress/docs/intro.md

 ## Contents

-- [Functions](glossary/Readme.md): Overview about modular functions in napari-stress and how to use them from code or interactively from the napari viewer.
+- [Usage from code](topic:01_code_usage): Overview about modular functions in napari-stress and how to use them from code or interactively from the napari viewer.
+Among others, you'll find examples for how to use [toolbox functions](topic:01_code_usage:toolboxes), which bundle up many functionalities of the STRESS workflow in few lines of code.

-- [Toolboxes](02_toolboxes/Readme.md): Key feature for retrieving all measurements napari-stress has to offer with minimal amount of coding/interactive analysis.
+- [Interactive usage](topic:interactive_usage): If you want to do the analysis in an interactive fashion, you can do so directly in the napari viewer.
+Again, the provided [toolboxes](topic:interactive_usage:toolboxes).

 ![](imgs/viewer_screenshots/all_outputs.png)

-- [Workflows](03_workflows/Readme.md): Set of workflows, the entirety of which make up the functionality that is embedded in the toolboxes.

-- [Utilities](04_utility/Readme.md): Other interesting pieces of code or widgets.

 ## Installation